joeynguyen/tagged-photos-scraper/README.md

 Reasons why you may want to download your tagged photos:

-- You want to print out the photos for a physical photo album and want the best quality version on Facebook.
+- You want to print out the photos for a physical photo album and want the best quality version available on Facebook.
 - You want a local copy so that you can view offline.
 - You're worried a Facebook bug will occur where they lose the photos you're tagged in.
 - You're afraid a friend may deactivate or delete their account and you'll no longer have access to the photos they have of you.